top of page

 Replacing core operating systems is a huge, complicated and disruptive task.
 Many companies underestimate it.
 Unless a core system can fundamentally not or no longer support the business model, we often advise clients not to rip them out and jump immediately into costly, organization-wide system replacements.

-We propose a better path forward and it often looks like this:
+The path forward we propose, often looks like this:

 Align process with system capabilities